Iran sweeps coveted UN rights posts

+UN Watch, an advocacy group that monitors the work of the United Nations, issued a statement expressing outrage over Iran’s election.
 “Today is a black day for human rights,” said Hillel Neuer, executive director of UN Watch.
-"By empowering the perpetrators over the victims, the UN harms the cause of human rights, betrays its founding principles, and undermines its own credibility."
+“By empowering the perpetrators over the victims, the U.N. harms the cause of human rights, betrays its founding principles, and undermines its own credibility.”

 Burundi, Guinea, Nicaragua, Pakistan, Turkey, Venezuela, flagged as problematic and only “partly free” by Freedom House, were also elected.

-Impact of Today's Election: What This Means for NGOs
+Impact of Elections: What This Means for NGOs

-ISHR had warned earlier this month that the failure of democracies to throw their hat in the ring would mean that "the Committee's membership will worsen considerably during the next term" and severely harm the freedom of NGOs -- even as it praised the election of Greece, Israel, South Africa, Uruguay, and the U.S., countries ranked by the ISHR as "strong, pro civil society candidates," but who now constitute a tiny opposition.
+ISHR had warned earlier this month that the failure of democracies to throw their hat in the ring would mean that “the Committee’s membership will worsen considerably during the next term” and severely harm the freedom of NGOs.

-UN Watch executive director Hillel Neuer said that NGOs within the UN are now increasingly under threat, citing an incident from last month, as reported in a series of New York Times articles, of how UN security officers protected a UN Watch delegate, daughter of jailed Chinese dissident Wang Bingzhang, from a spying attempt by a Beijing-backed organization bearing NGO credentials.
+Last month, as reported in a series of New York Times articles, UN security officers protected a UN Watch delegate, daughter of jailed Chinese dissident Wang Bingzhang, from a spying attempt by a Beijing-backed organization bearing NGO credentials.